 I love this quote by Nelson Mandela:

-You quickly learn when you are traveling around the world or even around your own country because there are many excellent people out there.
-People who will hold the door open for you and smile at you while they do it.
+You quickly learn that when traveling around the world or even in your own country, there are many good people.
+People will hold the door open for you and smile at you while doing it.
 Someone who comes up and hands you something you have dropped.
 Another who gives up their seat so that you can have one.

-So when you are out there traveling, if you feel no one is nice or that everyone is mean or pushing or shoving, you can try to make a difference by choosing to be one of the nicest people around.
+So when you are traveling, if you feel no one is nice or that everyone is mean or pushing or shoving, you can make a difference by choosing to be one of the nicest people around.

-If you choose to travel by yourself, it can be an amazing experience if you learn to smile, get to know other people, be a good listener who cares, and try to learn a few words of the language of the country you are traveling to.
-You will find that the world will be open to you, and along the way, you will build some amazing memories and meet a lot of excellent and wonderful people who will enrich your life for good.
+If you choose to travel by yourself, it can be a fantastic experience if you learn to smile, get to know other people, be a good listener who cares, and try to learn a few words of the language of the country you are traveling to.
+You will find that the world will be open to you, and along the way, you will build some amazing memories and meet a lot of excellent people who will enrich your life for good.

 I agree wholeheartedly with this quote by Edith Wharton that when you travel, you discover that there are so many outstanding and kind people in the world.

 Is It Strange To Travel Alone Or Solo Traveling?